kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add no bank chip detection to format
 * TODO Add support for ELSE and ENDIF.
 IF THEN ELSE ENDIF   or IF THEN ENDIF.
 Or IF ...
 ELSE ...
 THEN
 * TODO Word to define lcd user character 0-3.
 Then word to output via emit etc

-* TODO Rework the storage system file structure and functions
+* TODO Rework the storage system file structure and functions.
+Remove some of the defunct words.
+* TODO need word to get file id by name
+* TODO need word to get file name by id

 * TODO setup a compiler
 * TODO Add a stack content viewer to callmonitor code
 * TODO Add the floating point maths code in